Vocal Range Test

 Vocal Range Test and Music Sheet:

-Finding Your Vocal Range (Without Losing Your Mind)
+Finding Your Singing Range (Without Losing Your Mind)

 Have you ever found yourself belting along to your favorite song, only to hit that one note that sounds more like a car alarm than a melody?
 Yeah, me too.
 And it got me wondering—why can some people sing high notes effortlessly while others sound like a goose in distress?
 The answer?
-Vocal range.
+Your singing range—also known as your vocal range.

 What Even Is a Vocal Range?